How to Maximize 5S Impact Through Action Items

 5. Generate & Review Reports

-2. Assign & Prioritize
+2. Assign & schedule recurring audits

 Ensure action plans are assigned with due dates to ensure accountability.